 - Generate strong, new passwords for your most important, frequently-used sites.
 You don’t have migrate everything at once.

 - If you can’t use a dedicated password manager application, some operating systems and web browsers can store passwords for you.
-Apple’s iOS and macOS (and, therefore, Safari) have iCloud Keychain, and browsers like Chrome and Firefox have built-in password managers that are better than nothing.
-Whichever you choose, make sure access to your devices is secured or it won’t matter.
+Apple’s iOS, iPadOS, and macOS (and, therefore, Apple’s Safari browser) include iCloud Keychain for storing passwords and synchronizing them safely across devices.
+Browsers like Chrome and Firefox have built-in password managers that are much better than nothing.
+Whichever you choose, make sure physical access to your devices is secured or it won’t matter.